-Student Administrative Services (SAS) is a centralized services office for students, faculty, and staff.
-Departments within SAS include Cashier, Financial Aid, Registration & Records (Graduate & Undergraduate), and Student Accounts.
+Student Administrative Services (SAS) is a centralized services office for students, faculty, and staff members of the Hamline community.
+Departments within SAS include Financial Aid, Registration and Records (Graduate and Undergraduate), Student Accounts, and Cashier's Office.
 SAS is located on the first floor of East Hall, room 113, with office hours of Monday-Friday 9 a.m. to 6 p.m.
 Cashier hours are Monday-Friday 10 a.m. to 6 p.m.
 (Closing at 3 p.m. the last day of each month).
 SAS representatives can be reached at 651-523-3000 and toll-free at 800-888-2182.